 Customer Service at Lotto Palace

 LottoPalace.com is owned and operated by Payific Ltd. out of Malta and Altair Entertainment N.V. out of Curaçao.
 Both have snail mail addresses on the site under Contact Us.
-There is also an email address and online form.
-There is no phone numbers or indication of how quickly they will respond.
+There is also an email address and an online form.
+There is no phone numbers or an indication of how quickly they will respond.

-There is a little pop up window/menu though you have to be able to read German to be able to understand it.
+There is a little pop-up window/menu though you have to be able to read German to be able to understand it.
 It actually says “All of our employees are currently assisting other customers.
 Please leave us a message.
 We will contact you as soon as possible.”
 Even when it appears to live, the chat continually defaults to “leave a message.
-They have an auto reply that says they will respond within 24 hours.
+They have an auto-reply that says they will respond within 24 hours.
 They don’t!
 Added note: someone finally answered chat – and all she could say to the question has been forwarded to the relevant department!

 The Bottom Line at Lottopalace.com

 No phone numbers is enough for me to say go play somewhere else.
 But for some of the team, the fact that there is no information on what they actually pay out (sorry can’t rely simply on publishing the results) and no inclusion of the insurer information in their terms and conditions made them twitchy.

 Limited Info in their T&C